 - If the temperature inside the vehicle is higher than that outside when you start the engine, it will take time for the air conditioning to become fully effective.
 It is best to ventilate the vehicle by opening the windows and operating the fan for a brief period before switching on the air conditioning.
 Remember to close the windows whenever the air conditioning is operating. - Operating the air conditioning takes power from the engine and consequently increases fuel consumption. - All air conditioning systems need to be operated for a short while every week (even in winter) to maintain them in peak condition. - The air conditioning system will also dehumidify air.
 The surplus water produced by this process is expelled from the system via drain tubes beneath the vehicle.
-This may result in a small pool of water forming on the road when the vehicle is stationary and is not a cause for concern.
+This may result in a small pool of water forming on the road when the vehicle is stationary and is not a cause for concern. - In conditions of high humidity, slight screen misting may be experienced when the air conditioning system is turned on.
+This is a natural occurence on most automotive air conditioning systems.
+It is not a fault; misting will clear after a few seconds once the air conditioning system is operating.

-The following examples of heater and air conditioning settings are included for your guidance:
+The following examples of heater and air conditioning settings are included for your quidance: